Claire221/bookmarked/README.md

 # Bookmarked

-Bookmarked is a digital library for users to upload and organize their books.
+Bookmarked is a digital library for users to keep a digital footprint of what books they have owned and read.
+It allows users to create digital version of their books which they can then organize onto custom bookshelves.

+## App Purpose
 I decided to create Bookmarked because I personally have a lot of books, too many books to fit on my bookshelves so I end up giving some away or lending them to friends or family to read resulting in me forgetting what books I have owned or read.
 To fix this I wanted to create a website where I could add all my books so I can keep track of them all even if I don’t physically have them in my possession.
 I also wanted to create an option to create Bookshelves so that I could organize them such has have Fantasy books grouped together or have a digital TBR (To be read list) to keep track of all the books I want to read in the future.
 Finally I wanted to have a feature that would generate a book for me, because I buy books at a faster rate than I can read them it can become overwhelming trying to chose which one to read next.
 I wanted to be able to generate a book from some parameters such as from a specific author or bookshelf or just generate a book based on my whole library.

 ![Responsive Image](bookmarked/static/img/responsive.jpg)